Molekule raises $58 million to take pollutants out of the air in the age of wildfires and viruses

 How Molekule cleans the air

-Poor air quality has been a prominent global issue for the past several years — just ask residents of Australia and California.
+Poor air quality has been a prominent global issue for the past several years.
 The American Lung Association states that more than 140 million Americans are living with unhealthy air, while the World Health Organization claims 9 out of 10 people across the globe breathe polluted air.

 An advancing industrial sector, a heating climate, and a growing population have all contributed to the deterioration of air quality in developing and developed countries alike, with the United Nations saying air quality is the most important environmental health risk of our time.

-Based on decades of rigorous research and development, PECO is offers a considerable update to the industry-standard High Efficiency Particulate Air (HEPA) filter created in the 1940s.
-Unlike traditional air purifiers that trap pollutants on a filter, where they can continue to grow and be released back into the air, Molekule’s air purification technology, PECO, destroys pollutants, eliminating them completely.
+Based on decades of rigorous research and development, PECO represents a considerable update to the industry-standard High Efficiency Particulate Air (HEPA) filter created in the 1940s.
+Unlike traditional air purifiers that trap pollutants on a filter, where they can continue to grow and be released back into the air, PECO promises to destroy pollutants, eliminating them completely.
 At a dinner last year, Yogi Goswami told me that PECO breaks down the pollutants at a molecular level, something most filters don’t do, and eliminates particles that are 100 times smaller than those captured by HEPA filters.

 Molekule’s patented PECO technology has been tested and validated in multiple third-party laboratory studies.
 Most recently, Lawrence Berkeley National Laboratory’s (Berkeley Lab) Indoor Environment Group found that the Molekule Air purifier effectively eliminates common volatile organic chemicals (VOCs), including formaldehyde, limonene, and toluene, as well as ozone, a pollutant highly regulated by the EPA.